itsjamiefhill/infra-ds923p-devops/docs/02-volume-configuration.md

 Common volume-related issues and solutions:

-1. **Volume Creation Failures**:
-   - Check Nomad server logs: `cat /volume1/logs/platform/nomad.log`
-   - Verify directory permissions: `ls -la $DATA_DIR`
+1. **"Error unknown volume type" When Creating Volumes**:
-   - Ensure Nomad has permission to access the host directories
+   - **Cause**: The Synology version of Nomad does not support the host volume plugin.
+   - **Solution**: Use Docker volume mounts directly in your job definitions rather than trying to register volumes with Nomad.

 2. **Data Not Persisting**:
-   - Verify volume is correctly registered: `nomad volume status <volume-name>`
+   - Verify the volume mount path in the job definition is correct
-   - Check that the job definition includes the correct volume references
+   - Check that the host directory exists with proper permissions
-   - Ensure the task's `volume_mount` points to the correct destination
+   - Ensure the container is writing to the mounted path

 3. **Permission Issues**:
    - Verify container user has access to the mounted directory
    - Check if ownership is set correctly on the host: `sudo chown -R <uid>:<gid> $DATA_DIR/<volume-name>`
    - Ensure that the required permissions are applied to the volume

-4. **"Volume Not Found" Errors**:
+4. **Cannot Access Volume Data**:
+   - Check if the directory exists: `ls -la $DATA_DIR/<volume-name>`
-   - Verify the volume exists in Nomad: `nomad volume list`
+   - Verify the path in your job definition
-   - Check that the volume name in the job matches the registered volume name
+   - Check for typos in the volume mount path
-   - Ensure you're operating in the correct Nomad namespace (if applicable)

 ## Next Steps